sarlinpe/PRisme-ROS/README.md

 New simulation cases can be created by adding `.world` files to the `prisme_gazebo/worlds` directory.

 ## What comes next
+* A custom hardware simulated interface for ros_control that publishes noisy discrete odometry values for quadrature encoders.
 * Tests on the real sensors to determine the actual Gaussian noise parameters.
-* A plugin publishing a discrete-value odometry topic for quadrature encoders.
 * Application nodes for sensor fusion, localisation, SLAM (with Rviz interface).
 * Microcontroller ROS firmware for the PRismino (with the Bluetooth module).
 * Examples of multi-robot simulations.